Tanmay451/ansible_wordpress/readme.md

         [wp-group]
         instance1   ansible_host=54.23.124.76

-You can go further in editing by creating another user for the DB instead of using 'root' and securing more the installation, but this is not the purpose of this simple demo.
+You can go further in editing by creating another user for the DB instead of using 'root' and securing locking down the instance with iptables or ohter staff, but this is not the purpose of this simple demo.

 ###THE PLAYBOOK WAS MADE FOR DEMO PURPOSE ONLY